Mitigating Misinformation Spread on Blockchain Enabled Social Media Networks: Blockchain Enabled SIR Model for Misinformation Propagation

+In this subsection, we extend the classical Kermack-McKendrick epidemic model\cite{kermack1932contributions} to formulate misinformation propagation dynamics in an OSN.
+Misinformation propagation is treated as a disease, and users are divided into three states based on how much they are influenced by it: Susceptible ($S$)-the user has not yet received the misinformation, Infected ($I$)-the user is affected by the misinformation and forwards it via its social connections, Recovered ($R$)-the user ignores or recovers from the misinformation.
+Denote $S(t)$, $I(t), R(t)$ as the number of susceptible, infected, and recovered users at time $t$, respectively.
+The model has dynamics determined by the following ordinary differential equations:

-Here $S(t)$, $I(t)$ denote the number of susceptible users and infected users respectively; $N$ denotes the total population size which is constant\footnote{We neglect the creation/deletion of user accounts during the misinformation transmission\cite{note2cinelli2020covid} -- the speed of misinformation spread is much faster than the life cycle of social media.}; $\beta > 0$ denotes the contact rate.
-The number of new infections $\beta S(t) I(t) $ is given by mass action incidence\footnote{See Section 2.1 in \cite{brauer2019mathematical}.}, i.e., a user is assumed to make $\beta N$ contacts in unit time.
+with initial conditions $S(0)=S_0, I(0)=I_0, R(0)=R_0$. $N$ denotes the total population size, i.e., $S(t) + I(t) + R(t) = N$. $\beta > 0$ is the contact rate given by mass action incidence\footnote{Mass action incidence is based on the homogeneous mixing assumption.
+See Section 2.1 in \cite{brauer2019mathematical}.}, i.e., a user is assumed to makes $\beta N$ contacts in unit time. $\alpha > 0$ is the recovery rate at which an infected user recovers.

-Eq. (\ref{eq:basic SIR}) assumes that a susceptible user get infected immediately after contacting with an infected user.
-It is unable to reflect true scenarios in which users become infected after a period of time -- The effect of an interaction may lead to infection in the future.
-To account for this, we incorporate the transmission time $T_{S\rightarrow I}$ into the model, which refers to how long it takes for a contact between a susceptible user and an infected user to turn into an infection.
-This construction is similar to the model with arbitrarily distributed disease stages proposed in \cite{feng2007epidemiological}.
+The misinformation propagation time, $T_{S\rightarrow I}$, is the time it takes for a contact between a susceptible user and an infected user to result in an infection (See e.g., definition of the generation time in \cite{fraser2007estimating}; sojourn in the exposed stage in \cite{feng2007epidemiological}).
+In the classical SIR model, $T_{S\rightarrow I}=0$ with probability 1, i.e., users are infected instantly after contact with an infected user.